2015 Applications Are Now Closed. Stay tuned for 2016 Applications in December.

 Project HOPE currently works in 36 countries around the world – with program sites in Latin America and the Caribbean, sub-Saharan Africa, China and Southeast Asia, Russia/Eurasia, and the Middle East.
 In some projects and country sites, Project HOPE works in partnership with the Department of Defense and US military services to increase capacity during humanitarian assistance and disaster relief operations.
 The site selected for each rotation will have strong in-country HOPE and supervising physician leadership and a clinical program in which a resident physician could make a contribution to the local health education and health care delivery systems.

 Annual scholarship applications will be available in early January, with an application deadline of late February; candidate review, screening, and phone interviews in March and final decision making by the advisory board in early April.
 The selected candidate(s) will be able to schedule an orientation with the Project HOPE office in Virginia.
-Deployment to the field will take place during the July-March timeframe, depending on the schedules and availability of the residents selected, in coordination with the HOPE host site.
+On-site placement will take place during the July-March timeframe, depending on the schedules and availability of the residents selected, in coordination with the HOPE host site.